The True Value of Bringing Diversity, Equity, and Inclusion Into Your Workplace

 • Diversity is the presence of differences within a given setting.
 In the workplace, this generally refers to psychological, physical, and social differences that occur among any and all individuals.
 A diverse group, community, or organization is one in which a variety of social and cultural characteristics exist.

 • Equity ensures everyone has access to the same treatment, opportunities, and advancement.
 Equity aims to identify and eliminate barriers that prevent the full participation of some groups.

 Barriers can come in many forms, but a prime example can be found in this study.
 In it, researchers asked faculty scientists to evaluate a candidate’s application materials, which were randomly assigned either a male or female name.
 Faculty scientists rated the male applicant as significantly more competent and hireable than the identical female applicant, and offered a higher starting salary and more career mentoring to the male applicant.

-• Inclusion refers to how people with different identities feel as part of the larger group.
-Inclusion doesn’t naturally result from diversity, and in reality, you can have a diverse team of talent but that doesn’t mean that everyone feels welcome or valued.
+• Inclusion refers to how people with different social identities feel as part of the larger group.
+Inclusion doesn’t naturally result from diversity, and in reality, you can have a diverse team of talent but that doesn’t mean that everyone feels a sense of belonging, or feels welcome or valued in all work environments.

 The importance of diversity, equity, and inclusion in organizations

 Organizations that don’t implement DEI practices miss out on opportunities to tap into their peoples’ potential.
 “Diverse teams are more innovative and make better decisions, and diverse companies have better shareholder returns,” according to the study Unrealized Impact.